-Yes, Gear Check for 2015 is next to the Finish Festival and Louisiana Welcome Center.
+Yes, Gear Check for 2016 is next to the Finish Festival and Louisiana Welcome Center.
 Please see the detailed start area map in your Participant Guide for exact locations.
-The drop off and pickup are in the same location as the start line, finish line and finish festival are all within the State Capital grounds.
+The drop off and pickup are in the same general location as the start line, finish line and finish festival are all within the State Capital grounds.

 What happens to my bag if I forget to claim it after the race?

 Gear Check closes at 2:30 p.m. on race day and all bags must be picked up before that time.
-Louisiana Marathon is not responsible for sweat bags not picked up by 2:30 p.m., however, remaining bags can be picked up at the marathon office for up to one week after the race.
+Louisiana Marathon is not responsible for gear bags not picked up by 2:30 p.m., however, remaining bags can be picked up at the marathon office for up to one week after the race.
 After one week, anything remaining is discarded or donated to charity.